Trump vs. Harley-Davidson: What's really going on?

 Harley said the plant consolidation will save it $65 to $75 million a year beginning in 2020.

-In recent years, it opened plants in Brazil and India.
+In recent years, it opened plants in Brazil, India, and Australia.
 It's beginning operations at a facility in Thailand later this year.

 "We see tremendous opportunity particularly in Southeast Asia," CEO Matthew Levatich said in April.
 "We need to be there and be relevant and grow our share."